Bira/octopus-carnival/_drafts/datamass.md

 provided a datamass pair, but they can also buy their own from the usual illegal channels available to PCs if they want to be enterprising.

-Any world that has this kind of tech probably never developed "classic" cyberdecks, since you don't need to cram all that power into a portable form factor.

-## Take Your Decker To Work

 In a setting that has datamasses, hacking missions look a lot like the Warframe "mobile defense" missions these devices come from.
 The PCs need to sneak into the target facility carrying a datamass, and find a place where to connect it.
-A direct cable connection is best.
-An internal wi-fi network will do in a pinch, but will make everything that follows take longer.
+A direct cable connection to a machine in the target network is best.
+A wi-fi connection will do in a pinch, but will make everything that follows take longer.

-The NPC hacker sits at some remote location operating a high-tech hacking rig connected to the other datamass of the pair.
-They'll join the PCs comm network and help secure it.
-Once the party connects them to the target server, they begin the hacking session proper.

 Since the hacker is an NPC, you don't need to roll anything for the actual hack - you just need to give the PCs a time frame for when it will be done.
 And